racingrayson/OaklandU-Octagon/README.md

 # OaklandU-Octagon

+### Summary
+The Octagon Robot at Oakland University is a collaborative effort with the end goal of giving autonomous tours around campus.
+As it stands it is capable of following a GPS path and will include computer vision capabilities in future iterations.
+This repository serves as a place to maintain and source the code to run the robot.
+Documentation on individual components is held in the `docs` folder while the ROS code and packages reside in the `src` folder.

 ### Running the Robot Manually

 When the robot is powered on, you will see on orange light blinking quickly on the RC receiver.